 - Expectations.
 College comes with a number of built-in expectations, deadlines, and examinations.
 Combine these academic pressures with expectations from parents and friends and it can be easy to lose sight of what you really want.
 Managing time effectively quickly becomes impossible when you're trying to satisfy everyone else's goals.

 - Perfectionism.
 Motivation to manage time effectively decreases when you're trying to be perfect.
 Many people give up on what they're doing rather than finishing it through and "failing" by not meeting their perfectionistic standards.

-- Laziness.
+- Distraction.
 Society today is full of distractions.
 Video games, internet, and friends are three big examples.
 Combine these distractions with the newfound freedom that comes with college life and you have a giant barrier to functioning effectively in school.

 While there are many barriers to time management, one of the common themes among these barriers is avoidance.
 Developing good time management skills is like building a muscle—it may be difficult at first but it will get easier the more you practice.